35percent/11tystarter/src/posts/aylesbury-regeneration-fails-to-deliver-affordable-and-family-housing.md

 Notting Hill Genesis (NHG) confirm the affordable and family housing shortfalls in a proposed **Housing Delivery Strategy**, submitted to Southwark Council for its approval in September 2023.

-The Strategy reveals that less than half of the required affordable housing promised for Plot 18 has been built, saying that only 22.9% (measured by habitable room) has been provided, against a requirement of 50%.
+The Strategy reveals that less than half of the required affordable housing promised for Plot 18 has been built, saying that only 22.9% (measured by habitable room) have been provided, against a requirement of 50%.
 Referring to Plot 18 as Development Stage 2A, the Strategy says that it *'will provide 358 Habitable Rooms, of which 82 Habitable Rooms (22.9%) will be Affordable Housing'* and that *'this does not meet the requirement to provide a minimum of  50% of Habitable Rooms as Affordable Housing'* [^1].

 The Strategy also says that no houses have been built, despite a requirement that 20% of the new homes should be in that form.
-NHG have asked Southwark to agree to defer the delivery of some of the family homes until the later stages of the regeneration
+It proposes that the delivery of these is deferred until the later stages of the regeneration.

 ![](img/23_ap_2603-housing_delivery_strategy.-3727685.pdf-adobe-acrobat-reader-64-bit-09_10_2024-15_37_41.png "NHG's Housing Delivery Strategy Sept 2023")